US refuses to add sailors' names to Vietnam Memorial

 The Evans veterans say the Pentagon has previously granted exceptions to the eligibility criteria for adding names to the memorial, including for dozens of Marines who were killed when the plane carrying them back to Vietnam from leave in Hong Kong crashed during takeoff.

-The Evans group's effort has the backing of U.S. Senate Minority Leader Charles Schumer, the New York Democrat who got involved two years ago on behalf of the four sailors from his state who died in the collision.
+The Evans group's effort has the backing of Senate Minority Leader Chuck Schumer, D-N.Y., who got involved two years ago on behalf of the four sailors from his state who died in the collision.

-Also killed in the accident were the three Sage brothers — Gary, Gregory and Kelly — of Niobrara, Nebraska.
-Their mother, Eunice Sage, wanted to see her sons' names placed on the memorial, Kraus said.
-She died in 2010.

-"She wanted this so bad," Kraus said.
-"That's all she would talk about."